 That first plate of tacos at that nameless taco stand in San Diego still feels to me like the quintessential California taco experience.
 The place was a little grungy, a little weathered — but what came out of the kitchen seemed otherworldly to me.
 Maybe it was the fatigue of travel and moving.
 Maybe it was the company of my good friends.
 Maybe it was the salty air coming off the ocean.
 I don't care.
 They will forever live in my memory as The California Tacos.

 These shrimp tacos here are an ode to those first ones.
 I like roasting shrimp in the oven because it's easy and foolproof and Ina Garten-approved, though if you have a grill, by all means grill your shrimp instead.
 The mango-avocado salsa is creamy and cool, but spiced with a hit of crunchy jalapeño.
 Combined in a soft tortilla with some cotija cheese and fresh cilantro, everything just works.

-For the salsa: 1 ripe mango 1 ripe avocado 1-2 jalapeños, depending on how spicy you like your salsa 1 lime Salt and pepper
+1 to 2 jalapeños, depending on how spicy you like your salsa

 Trim the tops off the jalapeños and then slice them down their length.
 Scoop out and discard the seeds and white pith.
 Cut the jalapeños cross-wise into very thin slices.
 Combine the jalapeños with the mangos and avocados.

 Squeeze the lime juice over the salsa and sprinkle with salt and pepper.
 Give it a taste and adjust seasonings as desired.
 Set the salsa aside until serving.